-- (g) Firm A sole practitioner, partnership or corporation or other entity of professional accountants. - (h) Inspection In relation to completed engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (i) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (j) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (k) Network firm A firm or entity that belongs to a network. - (I) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (m) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (n) Personnel Partners and staff. - (o) Professional standards IAASB Engagement Standards, as defined in the IAASB's Preface to the International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, and relevant ethical requirements. - In the UK and Ireland, professional standards in the context of ISQC (UK and Ireland) 1 are the Ethical and Engagement Standards described in the Statement "The Financial Reporting Council Scope and Authority of Audit and Assurance Pronouncements." - (p) Reasonable assurance In the context of this ISQC (UK and Ireland), a high, but not absolute, level of assurance. - (q) Relevant ethical requirements Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A and B of the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with national requirements that are more restrictive.
+- (i) The statutory auditor designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, the statutory auditor designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor designated at the level of material subsidiaries; or - (iii) The statutory auditor who signs the audit report. - (i) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - In the UK, this includes any company in which the public can trade shares, stock or debt on the open market, such as those listed on the London Stock Exchange (including those admitted to trading on the Alternative Investments Market) and ISDX Markets.
+It does not include entities whose quoted or listed shares, stock or debt are in substance not freely transferable or cannot be traded freely by the public or the entity. - (j) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (k) Network firm A firm or entity that belongs to a network. - (I) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (m) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (n) Personnel Partners and staff. - (o) Professional standards IAASB Engagement Standards, as defined in the IAASB's Preface to the International Standards on Quality Control, Auditing, Review, Other Assurance, and Related Services, and relevant ethical requirements.

+In the UK, professional standards in the context of ISQC (UK) 1 are the performance standards issued by the $FRC.^{1a}$